MiclAnglz/eCommerceSite/README.md

 • A secure login for existing users

 • A shopping cart for users to add items.
-The user can also add items regardless if they are logged in or browsing.
-The program only allows a user to checkout once logged in
+The user must be able to add items regardless if they are logged in or browsing.
+The program only allows a user to checkout once logged in.

-• A remove button on the cart list

-• Disable the user from adding the same item twice in the cart

-• Display different menu items, buttons and welcome messages based on whether the user is logged in or not

-• Form validation for login, register and add to cart pages
+• Form validation for "login", "register" and "add to cart" pages

-Once logged in the program will:
+<strong>Once logged in the program will:</strong>

   - display users' details

   - update user details in the database

-  - display order history, displaying the total of all the items bought per order id and date
+  - display order history of all the items bought per order id and date for the user logged in.